How to Test the Fastio API with Postman

 Simulating Webhook Payloads for Reactive Workflows

-A multiple Bad Request indicates a client-side error, usually a missing required parameter or an invalid data format.
-If you receive a multiple when uploading a file, double-check that your form-data keys exactly match the documentation.
-Ensure you haven't accidentally included trailing spaces in the workspace_id variable.
+Error code 1605 Invalid Input indicates a client-side error, usually a missing required parameter or an invalid data format.
+If you receive 1605 when uploading a file, double-check that your form-data keys are exactly name, size, chunk, action, instance_id, and folder_id.
+Ensure you have not accidentally included trailing spaces in the workspace_id variable.
+Error code 1609 Not Found means the workspace or folder ID is wrong.

-A multiple Forbidden means your authentication token is valid, but you lack permission to perform the requested action.
-This often happens if you try to write to a workspace where your agent only has read access.
-Verify the permissions granted to your specific API key in the Fast.io dashboard.
+Error code 1680 Access Denied means your authentication token is valid, but you lack permission to perform the requested action.
+This often happens if you try to write to a workspace where the key only has read access.
+Verify the permissions granted to your specific API key in the Fastio dashboard.
+Error code 1650 Auth Invalid is the 401 case: the Bearer token is missing or not accepted.

 By methodically testing each endpoint and understanding the error shapes in Postman, you build a solid foundation for your application code.
 You move from guessing what the API might do to knowing exactly how it behaves under various conditions.